Gabriella439/pipes/README.md

 All development work currently focuses on transitioning downstream libraries to use `pipes-4.0.0` and building out the `pipes` ecosystem.

+The long term goal is to get `pipes` into the Haskell platform and become the basic building block for streaming APIs.

 ## Community Resources